What is Nurture?

 Collaborate within communities

-As Project Lead, Ellie-kay Dawe understands first-hand the individual benefits of outdoor spaces in creating and maintaining happiness and she hopes to help develop a shared understanding of the importance of the natural environment.
+Together, Project Lead Ellie-kay Dawe and Volunteering Lead Mollie Cager understand first-hand the benefits of outdoor spaces in creating and maintaining happiness.
+They hope to help develop a shared understanding of the importance of the natural environment.

 The initial stages of the Nurture project will focus on collaboration with likeminded organisations to establish a key area, whether that is a replanting a completely new natural zone or improvements by rewilding a pre-existing site.
-We hope to continue creating more places of happiness and through further collaboration we want to encourage further projects throughout Cheshire and Staffordshire.
+We hope to continue collaborating on projects throughout Cheshire and Staffordshire.

 How to get involved